lskatz/SneakerNet/docs/SneakerNetInput.md

     emails   = nobody@gatech.edu, nobody@cdc.gov, noreply@example.com
     workflow = default
+    additional_plugins = sn_cleanup.pl

 The current keys are `emails` and `workflow`.
 Emails describe where to send reports to, in addition to those in `config/emails.conf`.
 Workflow describes the set of plugins, and their order.
 Workflows are further described in [config/plugins.conf](PLUGINS.md).

+Also in this example, files will be cleaned up in the SN run as described in the `sn_cleanup.pl` plugin.
+`additional_plugins` can have multiple plugins, comma separated.

 ### Optional